TIY-Houston-Front-End-Engineering/Notes-Sept-2014/README.md

 - How often do we checkin with the instructor?
 What about the campus director?

-    You must checkin each morning for a status update.
-Two times a week, you should also be checking in with the campus director.
+    You must checkin with your instructor, in the morning, twice a week (we'll be counting).
+Twice each week, you should also be checking in with the campus director to discuss career support.

 - How much job-related stuff should they be doing?

     This is a case-by-case basis, but The Iron Yard staff will be sending y'all job-related resources to help kickstart the job searches.
 Best rule of thumb:

     - During final projects, do only two 1-hr job searches each week.
 That means, pick two evenings (Tues, Thurs), schedule them on your calendar (to get alerts so you don't forget), and don't do anything more.
     - After final projects, you will want to apply to 3 jobs each day.

+    **I (Matt) already have some cool job sites and search engines for you, [collected here (link)](./examples/extras/job-resources.md).
+You're welcome :-)**

 - What are the deliverables?
 Should we have feature X done by next week, etc.?